rainlab/googleanalytics-plugin/UPGRADE.md

 The settings and instructions for authorizing Google have been drastically simplified.
 For existing accounts, you will need to generate a new key file using these steps:

-1. Log in to the [Google Developers Console](https://console.developers.google.com/home/dashboard) and do a search for `Service accounts`.
+1. Log in to the [Google Developers Console](https://console.developers.google.com/home/dashboard) and do a search for `Service accounts` in the search box at the top.
-2. If you need to create a new `Service Account`, click on the `Create Service Account` at the top and then add a `name` and clicking on `Create`, you can skip setting up the `description` and `roles`.
+2. If you need to create a new `Service Account`, click on the `Create Service Account` at the top and then add a `name` and click on `Create`, you can skip setting up the `description` and `roles`.
-3. You should see an account in the service accounts list and under the `Action` column is a hamburger menu.
-Open this menu and select `Create key`
+3. You should see an account in the **Service Accounts** list and under the `Actions` column is a hamburger menu.
+Open this hamburger menu and select `Create key`.
 4. Choose the `Key type` of `JSON`.
 5. Download the file to your computer and upload it to the October back-end settings form.